Skip to main content

 Thesis

 That makes today’s move more useful as a decision problem than as a headline.
-If the market is collapsing while the model stack stays bullish and agreement remains high, users should not read this as a settled one-way downside story.
+If the market is falling while the model stack still points to medium-term recovery pressure and agreement remains high, users should not read this as a settled one-way downside story.
 They should read it as a market where prompt pressure and medium-term LNG-linked scarcity risk are still colliding.

 What changed today

-The news flow helps explain why the market still refuses to become a simple bearish trade.
+The news flow helps explain why the market still refuses to become a simple one-direction downside case.

 Reuters reported that China is not importing US LNG directly but is still deeply involved in the market through resale and broader positioning.
 Other coverage around the same theme emphasized that China remains unusually well-positioned inside a tight global gas system even while flows and geopolitics stay unstable.
 That matters because it keeps the global LNG layer active even on a day when Henry Hub itself is being hit hard.